 Premiums on persons, property or risks in Georgia written by insurance companies conducting business in Georgia.
-Premiums for high deductible health plans are exempt.

-21⁄2 percent of gross direct premiums.
-This rate is reduced to 1⁄2 percent for companies having at least 25 percent of total assets, as defined, located in Georgia.
+State tax is levied at 21⁄4 percent of gross direct premiums.
+This rate is reduced to 11⁄4 percent for companies having at least 25 percent of total assets, as defined, located in Georgia.
 The rate is reduced to 1⁄2 of 1 percent for companies with at least 75 percent of their assets in Georgia.